Great-crested Flycatcher, a songbird

 From Risk to Resilience: Saving Birds at the Sandra Stetson Aquatic Center

-Stetson University’s Sandra Stetson Aquatic Center, home to the Institute for Water and Environmental Resilience (IWER) and Stetson’s rowing teams, is a two-story, 11,000 square foot facility located just outside of DeLand.
-The building, known simply as the Aquatic Center, features expansive views of Lake Beresford, and is surrounded by natural vegetation, including educational hiking trails.
+Stetson University’s Sandra Stetson Aquatic Center is a two-story, 11,000-square-foot facility located just outside of DeLand.
+The building features expansive views of Lake Beresford and is surrounded by natural vegetation and an educational hiking trail.
 The property grounds have been used as a Christmas Bird Count site for quite some time, and they feature innovative green infrastructure demonstrations for addressing water quality impairment, such as native plant stormwater buffers, a rain garden, and floating wetland mats.
-The center itself has a large conference room, named the Lakeview Room, where community workshops, trainings, and events are frequently held.

 Stetson Audubon– Stetson University’s Audubon campus chapter– formalized as a student club during the Fall 2024 semester, and prior to that, was functioning as a campus Ambassador Program and grassroots group effort since 2023.
 Every semester, the student group organizes and participates in a variety of events for both students and the public, such as bird walks, eco-restoration planting events with native plants, and environmental education programs in partnership with both IWER and West Volusia Audubon.